 Smaller dumpsters have lower weight limits, meaning it can cost less to dispose of the materials inside.
 While you may be tempted to pick a smaller, less-expensive option, think through your project before settling on a size.
-In some cases, it may actually be more cost-effective to order a bigger dumpster if you have bulky items or a large amount of debris because the greater capacity can help you avoid extra charges for overfilling or exceeding the weight limit of your container.
+In some cases, it may actually be more cost-effective to order a bigger container if you have bulky items or a large amount of debris because the greater capacity can help you avoid extra charges for overfilling or exceeding the weight limit of your bin.

 Think about the total weight of your debris when deciding which dumpster size you order.
 Here are the typical weight limits for each dumpster size, but keep in mind they can vary by location:

 Typical Dimensions: 14 feet x 7.5 feet x 3.5 feet